ExpediaGroup/new-project/CONTRIBUTING.md

-#How To Contribute
+# How To Contribute

 We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow which are described in detail below.
+There are just a few guidelines you need to follow which are described in detail below.

 1. Fork this repo